biggis-project/biggis-docs/docs/demos/enviro-car/index.md

 be associated with a sensor.
 There are 160 registered sensors which may be directly associated wit a vehicle.
 Additional information about the vehicle (type, etc.) is provided as well.

-Picture 1: Distribution of trips per sensor (german).
+!!! info "Picture 1: Distribution of trips per sensor (german)."
     ![Trips per sensor](tripspersensor.png)

-Picture 2: Distribution of trips per month in 2016 and 2017 (german).
+!!! info "Picture 2: Distribution of trips per month in 2016 and 2017 (german)."
     ![Trips per month](tripspermonth.png)

 ## Visual Analysis of Traffic Data

-Picture 3: Visualization using a clock metaphor - temporal development of the average CO2 emissions.
+!!! info "Picture 3: Visualization using a clock metaphor - temporal development of the average CO2 emissions."
     ![Clock View](clockview.png)

-Picture 4: Trip trajectories
+!!! info "Picture 4: Trip trajectories"
     ![Trajectories](trajectories.png)
     Exact course of all trip trajectories in the german city of Mönchengladbach between 0 am and 6 am **(left)**.
     Magnification of the selected region highlighted by the red rectangle **(right)**.

-Picture 5: Intersection
+!!! info "Picture 5: Intersection"
     ![Dot Maps](dotmaps.png)
     **(a)** Dot Map of a frequently traveled intersection.
     **(b)** Dense pixel display visualization of the same intersection.